golo-lang/golo-lang.github.io/download/index.md

 RPM: see the [DevOps Incubator project](https://github.com/hgomez/devops-incubator) by Henri Gomez and look for `golo-lang`.

+### Docker

+[Docker](http://docker.com/) is on top of the hype, and so do we!

+[We provide images](https://registry.hub.docker.com/u/jponge/golo-lang/) based on Ubuntu 14.04 and Java SE 8: `docker pull jponge/golo-lang`

+You can either use them as-is, or derive your own specialized images based on top of them.

 ### Source code

 The canonical repository is at [https://github.com/golo-lang/golo-lang](https://github.com/golo-lang/golo-lang).